 HDMI is a digital replacement for existing analog video standards.
 It is termed as the catalyst for the DTV revolution.
-The DTV revolution is driving the HDMI standard to support an increase in data speed to higher video resolutions to meet emerging needs.
+The DTV revolution is driving the HDMI standard to support increase in data speed to higher video resolutions to meet emerging needs.
 As a result, design and validation engineers need tools to improve efficiency by performing a wide range of standards-required tests quickly and reliably.

 HDMI protocol overview